keboola/developers-docs/overview/encryption.md

 * TOC
 {:toc}

-Many [KBC components](/overview/) use the Encryption API to encrypt sensitive values intended for secure storage.
+Many [Keboola components](/overview/) use the Encryption API to encrypt sensitive values intended for secure storage.
 These values are then decrypted within the component itself.
 This process ensures that the encrypted values are only accessible inside the components and not by API users.
 Additionally, no decryption API is available, meaning end-users cannot decrypt